 4) Become a Tutor

 Tutoring is one of those side hustles that can be rewarding both personally and financially.
 It’s also a good way to make money studying if you’re in school.
 If you have knowledge of a subject, consider becoming a tutor.
-You can make some extra cash by helping others achieve academic success, so get out there and start tutoring!
+You can make some extra cash by helping other college students achieve academic success, so get out there and start tutoring!
+Set up an online course which sell online and be an online tutor.

 If you’re trying to make money on the side, you might want to consider starting an online store.
 With today’s technology and social media, there are endless possibilities for your business.
-In addition to selling physical products, you can also offer a service and sell digital goods.
+In addition to selling physical products to college students, you can also offer a service and sell digital goods.
 Whatever your talent or hobby is, think about how you can leverage it into a money-making opportunity and start getting paid!

 6) Freelance Writing

-Freelance writing is popular.
-Freelance writing is one of many side hustles you can use to supplement your income while studying.
-Whether you’re a natural-born wordsmith or just looking to make some extra cash, freelance writing is an easy way to up your cash flow.
+Freelance writing is popular. freelance writing jobs is one of many side hustles you can use to supplement your income while studying.
+Whether you’re a natural-born wordsmith or just looking to make some extra cash, freelance writing jobs are an easy way to up your cash flow.
 When done properly, freelance writing can turn into a full-time job that allows you to work from anywhere in the world.

 If you’ve got a love for words and want to get paid, then freelance writing might be your ticket.
 Here are ten ideas on how you can start making money through freelance writing: